-Since its founding in 1890, the mission of The Colonial Dames of America (CDA) has included as its basic tenets:
+Since its founding in 1890, the objects of The Colonial Dames of America, as outlined by the by-laws, include:

 1) To maintain its headquarters as a museum, and to maintain other restorations, for educational purposes;